 Triglycerides: 10–150 mg/dL

-If your cholesterol levels fall above the average then we recommend coming in to talk about how we can bring your levels back to normal.
+If your cholesterol test results fall above the average, then we recommend coming in to talk about how we can bring your levels back to normal.
 Those with cardiovascular disease or higher risk factors may need to be assessed every year.
 The American Heart Association recommends having your cholesterol and other risk factors checked every four to six years after the age of 20.

 If your level falls outside the normal range, you may be at a higher risk of heart disease, stroke, and atherosclerosis.
 Your doctor may order a blood glucose test to check for diabetes.
 Your doctor might also order a thyroid function test to determine if your thyroid is under-active.